Cultivate your Fallow ground and embrace pruning seasons

 Cultivate hope to prepare our fallow ground

-A new year, a new day… is a brilliant and fresh chapter.
+A new day, month, year… are brilliant and fresh chapters.
 A whole collection of unfamiliar days that are brimming with potential.

 cultivate- to train, refine or foster developement. to prepare the soil… (or in this case, spirit)